lena-larionova/docs.konghq.com/app/gateway/2.6.x/index.md

 ---

 {{site.base_gateway}} is a lightweight, fast, and flexible cloud-native API gateway.
+An API gateway is a reverse proxy that lets you manage, configure, and route requests to your APIs.
-The Gateway runs in front of any RESTful API and can be extended through modules and plugins which provide extra functionality beyond the core platform.

-{{site.base_gateway}} is designed to run on decentralized architectures, leveraging workflow automation and modern GitOps practices, and running in hybrid-cloud and multi-cloud deployments.
+{{site.base_gateway}} runs in front of any RESTful API and can be extended through modules and plugins.
+It's designed to run on decentralized architectures, including hybrid-cloud and multi-cloud deployments.

 With {{site.base_gateway}}, users can:

+* Leverage workflow automation and modern GitOps practices
 * Decentralize applications/services and transition to microservices
 * Create a thriving API developer ecosystem
 * Proactively identify API-related anomalies and threats
 * Secure and govern APIs/services, and improve API visibility across the entire organization

-## Modular architecture
+## Extending the Kong Gateway

 {{site.base_gateway}} is a Lua application running in Nginx. {{site.base_gateway}}
 is distributed along with [OpenResty](https://openresty.org/), which is a bundle of modules that extend the [lua-nginx-module](https://github.com/openresty/lua-nginx-module).